ikaera/Dream-Project/README.md

 • As a customer, I should proceed to the Stripe payment platform for a secure and convenient transaction.

+• As a customer, I should be able to enter discount codes into the promo code box.

 • As a customer, once I have successfully completed the payment process, I should be redirected back to the homepage.

 • As a customer, I want to have access to my purchase history, enabling me to view past orders and track my mythical animal acquisitions.

 ## Usage

+• Visit the deployed website at https://fantastic-beasts.herokuapp.com/

+OR

 • To obtain the repository, you can either download it or clone it.